LKEthridge/LKEthridge/README.md

 - 👋 Hi, I’m Lydia Ethridge (@LKEthridge)
 - 👀 I’m interested in data-based decision-making that makes the world a better place.
-- 🌱 I’m currently learning Gradient Descent Training through the TripleTen Data Science bootcamp.
+- 🌱 I’m currently learning Gradient Boosting through the TripleTen Data Science bootcamp.
 - 👩🏼‍🎓 See what I've already learned here on my GitHub!
 - 📫 You can reach me at: lydia.k.ethridge@gmail.com
 - 🙋🏼‍♀️ I am actively seeking new employment opportunities.